Christa Gagnon is the proud mom of two handsome boys and one precious little girl.

 My love with every new baby was not split – just the opposite – there was much more of it.”

-Christa was recently the subject of CTV and Global news specials because of one of her children – Jordan.
+Christa was the subject of CTV and Global news specials in telling her daughter Jordan’s story.
 She shared this story of being a mom at North Pointe on Mother’s Day 2016.

 Helpless to Help

-Jordan was recently diagnosed with a rare, terminal, genetic disorder – Giant Axonal Neuropathy (GAN) – that currently has no cure.
+Jordan was diagnosed in 2016 with a rare, terminal, genetic disorder – Giant Axonal Neuropathy (GAN) – that currently has no cure.
 This is the worst feeling for a mother.
 We are supposed to protect and shelter our children from harm and in that moment I was completely helpless.

 My heart was so sad that my body physically ached.